qgis/QGIS-Documentation/source/docs/user_manual/working_with_vector/editing_geometry_attributes.rst

 * :guilabel:`All layers`: quick setting for all visible layers in the project so that the pointer snaps to all vertices and/or segments.
-  In most cases, it is sufficient to use this snapping mode, but beware when using it on projects with too many vector layers, as it may cause slowness.
+  In most cases, it is sufficient to use this snapping mode, but beware when using it on projects with many vector layers, as it may cause slowness.
 * :guilabel:`Current layer`: only the active layer is used, a convenient way to ensure topology within the layer being edited